rsksmart/RSKIPs/IPs/RSKIP692.md

 ### Direct calls with insufficient gas

 A direct call that cannot pay the cost the precompiled contract declares for its input is a precompile failure under this RSKIP, although the precompiled contract does not execute.
 Before activation such a call already reports status `0`, gas used equal to its gas limit, and no state change or log.
-After activation it consumes its gas limit, so the refunds that apply to an exceptional halt apply to it as stated in the Gas clause.
+After activation it ends in an exceptional halt, so the refunds that apply to an exceptional halt apply to it as stated in the Gas clause.

 ### What does not change